jeena/FeedMonkey/README.md

 - Works also offline.

-- You can chose between 4 fresh color sshemes.
+- You can chose between 4 fresh color schemes.

 To use this Tiny Tiny RSS client to read your RSS feeds you need a TTRSS server, it is not a stand alone application.